 One day, you hit a bump in the road.
 Or two.
 Or three.
 You wondered if it was time to alter your course, to veer off the path, to try something new.
 The curious cat in you daydreamed about what lied in the forest beyond the trail.
 The questions rumbled in your mind, echoing and building into a cacophony that couldn’t be silenced.

 But change is scary, so you did nothing.
 You resisted and rationalized, deluded and delayed.

 Finally, after years of internal struggle and endless overthinking, you mustered the courage to make a change.
 You took a tiny step towards a new beginning.

 And that’s when you ran into the status police.

 Status police wander our communities, waiting for opportunities to perform an intervention.
-The minute you try to step out of your assigned box, they show up out of thin air, and not-so-gently nudge you back into it.
-They serve as a constant reminder of your position and place, and how important it is (to them) that you stay directly in it.
+The minute you try to step out of your assigned box, they show up out of thin air and shove you back in.
+They serve as a constant reminder of your position and place, and how important it is to them that you stay directly in it.